sidd-cr7/emergency_classroom_allocation/README.md

+Classroom Allocation System

-a simple classroom allocation project that automatically assigns a classroom when you don't have one currently
+This project is a simple classroom allocation system that automatically assigns a classroom when none has been allocated.

-filters based on requirements like SmartScreen, mic facility, etc., and also based on which block or floor

-displays all the unavailable classrooms on a separate card
+It filters available classrooms based on specific requirements such as:

+Smart screen availability

+Microphone facility

+Preferred block

+Preferred floor

+Only classrooms that meet the selected criteria are considered for assignment.

+The system also clearly displays unavailable classrooms separately, making it easy to track room usage and availability at a glance.